WindyBoss/hmtl-lessons/README.md

 # Javascript course

-**Welcome to my github page Javascript course.** **Probably you are the HR worker, so here you can see all my way of studying Javascript, but if you are anyone else, you are also welcome.** **You can find the whole notes, which I made during the course - enjoy.**
+**Welcome to my github page Javascript course.** **Probably you are the HR worker, so here you can see all my way of studying Javascript, but if you are anyone else, you are also welcome to contact with me by email: zhyryk1997@gmail.com.**
+**You can find the whole notes, which I made during the course - enjoy.**

 ## Agenda